monix/monix.io/_tut/docs/3x/reactive/observable.md

 }
 ```

+`ConcurrentQueue` has a bounded variant which will backpressure the producer if it is too fast.

 If you're curious why we have to `flatMap` [see excellent presentation by Fabio Labella](https://vimeo.com/294736344).
 Note that you can also create `Observable` from other tools for Concurrency, such as `MVar` or `Deferred`.

 ### ConcurrentSubject

-If you're not afraid to get your hands dirty, then you can use `ConcurrentSubject` to get equivalent functionality:
+You can use `ConcurrentSubject` to get similar functionality:

 ```tut:silent
 import monix.eval.Task